 London’s archive repositories range from the magnificent National Archives facility at Kew, to one room of local and family archives in North Kensington.
 Manuscripts of war and peace, of sport and travel, of education and entertainment, of religious worship and political activity are located throughout the Capital.

-By virtue of being the national capital and for many years the administrative centre for the British Empire, London’s archive collections touch on interests right across the globe.
-The Oriental and India Office Collection at the British Library contains records of the British administration in India up to 1947.
-These include treaties, civil, military and legal administration sources, trade records, ecclesiastical returns, probate records, service records, and personal and family papers.
+By virtue of being the national capital and for many years the administrative centre for the British Empire, London’s archive collections and historical interest groups touch on interests local, national and right across the globe.